-The British avant-garde composer and experimental artist Christopher James Chaplin studied piano in Vevey (Switzerland) before moving to London in the early 1980s.
+British avant-garde composer and experimental artist Christopher James Chaplin studied piano in Vevey, Switzerland, before moving to London in the early 1980s.

-In 2009, he was invited by Michael Martinek and Fabrique Records to work with the artist Kava on “Seven Echoes“ – a concept album released and first presented live at the art brut museum gugging in Lower Austria.
-There he encountered the pioneer of electronic music Hans-Joachim Roedelius (Cluster, Harmonia), who later invited Christopher to participate in a “Late Junction” live session for BBC Radio 3.
+In 2009, he was invited by Michael Martinek and Fabrique Records to work with the artist Kava on “Seven Echoes“ – a concept album released and first presented live at the Art Brut museum gugging in Lower Austria.
+There he encountered a pioneer of electronic music, Hans-Joachim Roedelius (Cluster, Harmonia), who later invited Christopher to participate in a “Late Junction” live session for BBC Radio 3.
 The result of this second collaboration eventually led to another album – “King of Hearts”.
 In the following years, Chaplin and Roedelius performed all over the world: mostly improvised performances with Roedelius on piano and electronics and Chaplin on synthesizers and orchestral samples.

-Alongside his studio recordings Christopher continued to play numerous collaborative and improvised live shows with Hans-Joachim Roedelius and other artists such as Icelandic electronic music trio Stereo Hypnosis.
-Based on these live improvisations an ambient album “Bjarmi” was recorded in Hvammstangi, northern Iceland and released in 2018.
+In addition to his solo studio recordings, Christopher Chaplin continued to play numerous collaborative and improvised live shows with Hans-Joachim Roedelius and other artists such as the Icelandic electronic music trio Stereo Hypnosis.
+Based on these live improvisations, the ambient album “Bjarmi” was recorded in Hvammstangi, Iceland, in 2018.

 (photo © Florian Kalotay)